 In order to help you understand the difference and make things easier for you, let us share a few words about each one of both wood species:

 Birch wood grows and can be found in Canada and in the northeast of the United States.
 Birch is popular with its stiffness and its fascinating resistance to shock.
-These are the main advantages of the birch species that make it a perfect choice for a wooden flooring, especially for installation in high traffic and heavy footfall areas as well as in working environments.
-The color of birch is a distinctive yellowish, creamy tone and the grain is pretty straight, which makes birch the perfect choice for making rooms appear more spacious as well as for minimalistic and Scandinavian-inspired decors and styles.
+These are the main advantages of the birch species that make it a perfect choice for wooden flooring, especially for installation in high traffic and heavy footfall areas as well as in working environments.
+The colour of the birch is a distinctive yellowish, creamy tone and the grain is pretty straight, which makes birch the perfect choice for making rooms appear more spacious as well as for minimalistic and Scandinavian-inspired decors and styles.
 In terms of hardness, compared to oak birch is about 25% softer.

 Beech wood species can be found in the same regions and places like birch.
-Beech wood is naturally plain and have a clean and minimalistic appearance, but it can also come in pink and amber tones.
+Beech wood is naturally plain and has a clean and minimalistic appearance, but it can also come in pink and amber tones.
 The grain is pretty straight.
 Having a hard surface and resistance to damage, beech is also a great choice for both domestic and business environments.
 Beech is about the same hardness as oak.